 In connection with obtaining approval of the Plan from the Wisconsin Commissioner, JMIC filed the Plan, together with all exhibits thereto and other related documents (collectively, the "Filing"), with the Wisconsin Commissioner pursuant to Chapter 644 of the Wisconsin Insurance Code.
 Policyholders of JMIC may inspect and obtain copies of the Filing, as well as the financial reports and other information filed by JMIC with the Wisconsin Commissioner, during normal business hours at the offices of JMIC located at 24 Jewelers Park Drive, Neenah, Wisconsin 54956.
 Members of the public may inspect and make copies of the Filing, as well as the financial reports and certain other information filed by JMIC with the Wisconsin Commissioner, during normal business hours at the offices of the Wisconsin Commissioner located at 125 South Webster Street, Madison, Wisconsin 53703.
-Portions of the Filing are also available the website maintained by the Wisconsin Commissioner on at https://oci.wi.gov/Pages/Companies/MrgrsAcquConvRedom.aspx#Restructurings (click on the
+Portions of the Filing are also website maintained Wisconsin available the by the Commissioner https://oci.wi.gov/Pages/Companies/MrgrsAcquConvRedom.aspx#Restructurings (click on the